-sensitivity, high spatial resolution and are manufactured in very simple way.
-They do not disturb the wearer, that is a critical factor in complex and hazardous workplaces such as military, rescuers, firefighters.
-Furthermore, these soft-sensors can easily be incorporated in automotive applications or they can be used in educational laboratories and professional training to introduce smart textiles, piezoresistive materials and nano-composites, signal and image processing concepts.
+sensitivity and high spatial resolution and are easy to manufacture.
+They do not disturb the wearer, which is a critical factor in complex and hazardous workplaces such as the military, rescue units and fire stations.
+Furthermore, these soft sensors can easily be incorporated into automotive applications or used in educational laboratories and professional trainings to introduce smart textiles, piezoresistive materials, nano-composites or signal and image processing concepts.

-Wearable Computing refers to the concept of a computer that could be worn on the body.
-Due to their ease of reaching a wide audience in both consumer segments and professional markets and driven by the use of several key enabling technologies such as low cost sensors, miniaturized electronics and the development of cloud-based IoT services, wearables are becoming a pervasive and cost-effective technology.
-Common wearables are made of materials with electrical and mechanical characteristics that restrict their use in well-defined areas.
+Wearable computing refers to the concept of a computer that could be worn on the body.
+Due to their ability to easily reach a wide audience in both consumer segments and professional markets and driven by the use of several key enabling technologies such as low cost sensors, miniaturised electronics and the development of cloud-based IoT services, wearables are becoming a pervasive and cost-effective technology.
+Common wearables are made of materials with electrical and mechanical characteristics that can restrict their use.
 Textiles embedded with electronics are usually more flexible and stretchable and are manufactured in a much simpler way.
-Furthermore they do not disturb the wearer, that is a critical factor in complex and hazardous workplaces (military, rescuers, firefighters).
-Smart textiles are textile fabrics which incorporate non-textile elements to sense, compute, actuate or adapt to given situations [2; 3; 4].
+Furthermore they do not disturb the wearer, which is a critical factor in complex and hazardous workplaces (e.g. the military, rescue units or fire stations).
+Smart textiles are textile fabrics that incorporate non-textile elements to sense, compute, actuate or adapt to given situations [2]–[4].
 Different transduction strategies have been demonstrated for smart textiles exploiting the capability to sense

-for force/pressure, strain or thermal fields, but a promising class of smart textiles is piezo-resistive textile sensors, realized using carbon nanotubes or carbon black-based nano-composites, since they provide the best trade-off between electrical and mechanical properties of the wearable and production costs.
-This paper presents the findings of the metrological characterization of piezo-resistive fabric-based cost-effective sensors, suitable to be used in wearable computing to measure pressure and thermal fields with high sensitivity and spatial resolution.
-In this study, textile compounds are developed by Plug&Wear (Plug&Wear srl, IT, www.plugandwear.com).
-This textile technology has been validated in a few previous works and in a wide variety of applications such as monitoring vital functions (
+for force, pressure, strain or thermal fields, but a promising class of smart textiles is piezo-resistive textile sensors made from carbon nanotubes or carbon black-based nano-composites, since they provide the best trade-off between the device’s electrical and mechanical properties and the production costs.
+This paper presents the findings of the metrological characterisation of piezo-resistive fabric-based cost-effective sensors with high sensitivity and spatial resolution that are suitable to be used in wearable computing to measure pressure and thermal fields.
+The textile compounds used in this study were developed by Plug&Wear (Plug&Wear srl, IT, www.plugandwear.com).
+This textile technology has been validated in a few previous works and in a wide variety of applications such as monitoring vital functions.

-Textile sensors are the future, they are fabrics that feature electronics and interconnections woven into them [2] [3], presenting physical flexibility and typical [5; 6] and robot-assisted non-invasive endoscopy capsule positioning (6); rehabilitation studies, gaming and sport activities [8]; to develop a multimodal sensing framework to support the development of social skills [9] and to enhance human to robot interaction in a smart environment [10; 11].
+Textile sensors are the future.
+They are fabrics that feature electronics and have interconnections woven into them [2], [3] allowing for physical flexibility.
+They have been used for typical and robot-assisted non-invasive endoscopy capsule positioning [5], [6], rehabilitation studies and gaming and sport activities [8] as well as to develop a multimodal sensing framework to support the development of social skills [9] and to enhance human–robot interaction in a smart environment [10], [11].

-This paper is organized as it follows: in Section 2, design of the conductive layers and design of electrodes of matrix pressure textile sensors are introduced.
-In Sections 3 and 4, metrological investigation of sensor characteristics is presented, to highlight sensors effectiveness and capabilities in presence of pressure and an external thermal field.
+This paper is organised as follows: in Section 2, the design of the conductive layers and the design of the electrodes for the textile matrix pressure sensors are introduced.
+In Sections 3 and 4, a metrological investigation of sensor characteristics is presented, highlighting the effectiveness of the sensors and their capabilities in the presence of pressure and an external thermal field.